As a pharmacologist, a toxicologist, or a pharmacist, you’ll have a starring role in the medicines and treatments that keep us healthy.

 - placement projects within industry

-You’ll spend around 20 hours per week in the classroom, not including the placement modules or projects that occur in most courses.
+You will spend around 10 to 20 hours per week in the classroom depending on your course, not including any placement modules or projects that may be a feature of the course.

 Are you considering an accelerated degree?
 Click here to read more about the possibility of completing your undergraduate course in two years rather than three.